alex-desaram/alex-desaram.github.io/a-book-from-the-sky.md

 ---

-This week, years later, I saw it in person for the first time— on display in the Chengdu Art Museum.
+This week, years later, I saw it in person for the first time on display in the Chengdu Art Museum.

 Standing beneath the scrolls, it felt reverent.
 Like being in a temple made of language, disassembled and made holy again.